bakouze/g-boulanger/content/blog/20250722_GFNY_Grand_Ballon/index.md

 ### 1. Pace yourself at the start.
 At the beginning of a race, especially a mass start, it’s easy to get swept up in the adrenaline.
 You feel fresh, strong, and excited.
 But going too hard in the early climbs can burn matches you’ll need later.
 Trust your pacing plan and ride your own race.
 You’ll thank yourself on the final climb.

-### 2. Don’t underestimate hydration and fueling—especially on a hot day.
+### 2. Don’t underestimate hydration and fueling, especially on a hot day.
 I made the rookie mistake of skipping the first feed station to save a few minutes.
 That choice came back to haunt me in the form of cramps and fatigue during the last climbs.
 Even if you’re feeling good early on, use the feed zones to refill bottles and plan sufficient electrolytes on hot days.

 ### 3. Pre-race nutrition matters more than you think.